This page was most recently updated on May 8th, 2025

 SECTION 10.01 Establishment of a Barony.

-B. The Imperial Monarchs may then crown a Baron and Baroness to reign until such time [recommended not to exceed one (1) year] as elections of new Baron and Baroness can be arranged.
-The Baron and Baroness shall be guided by this organization and are bound by these By-Laws until such time as they may submit for approval of the Board their own By- Laws.
+(1) The Imperial Monarchs may then crown a Baron and Baroness to reign until such time [recommended not to exceed one year] as elections of new Baron and Baroness can be arranged.
+The Baron and Baroness shall be guided by this organization and are bound by these By-Laws until they may submit their by-laws for approval of the Board.

-C. It is acknowledged and accepted that the formation of a Barony may well be the first step in the establishment of a new empire within the International Court System.
+B. It is acknowledged and accepted that forming a Barony may well be the first step in establishing a new empire within the International Court System.
 To this end, the Court may petition the International Court System for recognition and transition from a Barony under the auspices of the United Court of the Pikes Peak Empire to a full-fledged and independent empire.
 Although no legal requirement exists, common courtesy would dictate the joint consent of the Court and the Barony in case of such a transition.

 ARTICLE XI: COURT FINANCES